wzdzzz/osmanthus-next.js/README.md

-# Web-Next.js
+# osmanthus

-Web-Next.js is a template based on Next.js 14, providing a complete solution for developing projects with Next.js.
+osmanthus is a template based on Next.js 14, providing a complete solution for developing projects with Next.js.

 [中文文档](./README_zh.md)